at-import/toolkit/README.md

 Carousels provides a pure CSS3 rotating carousel.
 Currently, it does not provide fallbacks to non-CSS3 compatible browsers.
 It's also not user-controllable, they simply rotate through.
 That all being said, they're fun.
 An example of a carousel built using Toolkit's carousel component is available on [Snugug's](http://github.com/snugug) [Responsive Training Site](http://snugug.github.io/responsive-training-site/) demo.

 Carousels are Toolkit's first foray into User Interface components, and as such, may wind up being moved to [UI Kit](https://github.com/Team-Sass/uikit) when it is ready to be used.
-The Carousel mixins provide a way to create a CSS Only slider based on an HTML list with a wrapper around it. **Carousels require functionality in Compass 0.13 and as such is not imported by default!** As of this writing, Compass 0.13 can be installed by running `gem install compass --pre`.
+The Carousel mixins provide a way to create a CSS Only sliding carousel. **Carousels require functionality in Compass 0.13 and as such is not imported by default!** As of this writing, Compass 0.13 can be installed by running `gem install compass --pre`.
 Once you have Compass 0.13 installed, you need to import Carousels separately using `@import "compass/carousel";`.

 ### CSS Carousel Component